JuliaAI/MLJBase.jl/README.md

 [![Build Status](https://travis-ci.com/alan-turing-institute/MLJInterface.jl.svg?branch=master)](https://travis-ci.com/alan-turing-institute/MLJInterface.jl)

-MLJ is a Julia framework for building and tuning machine learning models.
-Any machine learning algorithms written in Julia can be used with MLJ if it is defined in a package that imports MLJInterface, and implementing the model API defined there.
-For more information see the MLJ document ["Implementing the MLJ interface for a learning algorithm"](https://github.com/alan-turing-institute/MLJ.jl/blob/master/doc/adding_new_models.md).
+MLJ is a Julia framework for combining and tuning machine learning models.
+Any machine learning algorithms written in Julia can be used with MLJ if it is defined in a package that imports the MLJInterface module, and implements the model API defined there.
+For more information, see the MLJ document ["Implementing the MLJ interface for a learning algorithm"](https://github.com/alan-turing-institute/MLJ.jl/blob/master/doc/adding_new_models.md).

 For MLJ documentation refer to the